15 amazing facts you probably didn’t know about Elephants

 9. They have one of the most closely-knit societies of any animal.

-The herd is led by the most experienced female or Matriarch, and all members in the group work together to find food and take care of each other’s calves.
-Even when a herd member is sick and weak the others will bring her food and support her to stand.
-In case of death they will usually try to revive them with food and water before giving up.
+The most experienced female or Matriarch leads the herd, and all group members work together to find food and care for each other’s calves.
+Even when a herd member is sick and weak, the others will bring her food and support her to stand.
+In case of death, they will usually try to revive them with food and water before giving up.
 A female will only leave her herd if she dies or is captured by humans.
-Jennifer Richard Jacobson, writes in her book Small as an Elephant, “Elephants love reunions.
+In her book Small as an Elephant, Jennifer Richard Jacobson writes, “Elephants love reunions.
 They recognize one another after years and years of separation and greet each other with wild, boisterous joy.
-There’s bellowing and trumpeting, ear flapping and rubbing.
+There’s bellowing and trumpeting ear flapping and rubbing.
 Trunks entwine.”

 10. They are known to self-medicate.

-Pregnant elephants walk miles away from their usual food source in search of a specific plant which induce labor.
+Pregnant elephants walk miles away from their usual food source, searching for a specific plant that induces labor.
 Kenyan women also brew the same plant to make labor-inducing tea.
 (Eugene, 2002)

 11. They are nature’s gardeners.

-The tropical rainforests of Africa and Asia keep our planet healthy by moderating our climate, absorbing the carbon we produce, maintains the water cycle and is home to countless species of plants and wildlife among other things.
+The tropical rainforests of Africa and Asia keep our planet healthy by moderating our climate, absorbing the carbon we produce, maintaining the water cycle, and are home to countless species of plants and wildlife.
 Almost 95% of tropical forest trees depend on animals to disperse their seeds, which the trees make enticing by wrapping them in a tasty little packet called fruit.
 Elephants are typically the largest consumers and distributors of these seeds.
-Not only do they consume a large number of fruits, they also walk great distances and distribute these seeds wrapped in dung/fertilizer many miles away from the parent plant thereby promoting biodiversity.
+Not only do they consume a large number of fruits, but they also walk great distances and distribute these seeds wrapped in dung/fertilizer many miles away from the parent plant, thereby promoting biodiversity.
 Elephants are a keystone species that influence the composition of their environment while often benefiting other species.